nLab topological quantum computation

 Adapted from Rowell Wang 18, Rouabah 20

-Here topological quantum gates are encoded by braid group-elements and are executed by actions through braid representations on the space of quantum states:
+In any case, in this scheme the topological quantum gates are encoded by braid group-elements and are executed by actions through braid representations on the space of quantum states:

 Extended TQC?

-It is interesting to note that:
+It may be interesting to note that:

 from Sati-Schreiber 2021